Imagine writing a set of emails just once that is sent to different people at different times when they need it most.

 With MailerLite, you can create automated sequences where different emails are sent in a series.
 By sending a set of emails, you break up your messages and feed people information in a way that is timely and based on their actions.

-These sequences are automatically delivered for every new customer.
+These sequences are automatically delivered to every new customer.
 If you find that part of a sequence is not effective, it’s easy to change different parts without having to build a new sequence.

 Here an example of an automated sequence from an e-commerce store: